hyosung11/Launch-School/Courses/journal.md

 09:05 I fixed the merge conflit.
 I want to check UI for a second before starting the study sesion with Laurent.

 10:40 Walking through "Student" with Laurent and struggling to understand what is being asked.
 I have to pee.

+11:56 After talking to Sohee and getting a snack, I am back for the SPOT study session.

+13:34 That was a good SPOT study session with Elaine and then I took a break to eat lunch.
+Now I'm back to do some more problems.

+14:16 I'm almost done with the "OO Basics: Classes" exercises.

+14:24 I finished the "OO Basics: Classes" exercises in one shot today.